intercom/intercom-ios/README.md

 <img width="613" alt="embed_sign" src="https://user-images.githubusercontent.com/3185423/102403646-7e594000-3fde-11eb-89e6-0dc280bf24b2.png">

-## Update Info.plist

-#### Photo Library usage:

-With the exception of apps that _only_ support iOS 14+, when installing Intercom, you'll need to make sure that you have a `NSPhotoLibraryUsageDescription` entry in your `Info.plist`.

-For apps that support iOS 13, this is [required by Apple](https://developer.apple.com/library/content/qa/qa1937/_index.html) to access the photo library.
-It is necessary when installing Intercom due to the image upload functionality.
-Users will be prompted for the photo library permission only when they tap the image upload button.

-On iOS 14+, Intercom uses the new `PHPickerViewController` API which does not require requesting users for photo library permission.

 ## Example app
 There are example apps provided [here](https://github.com/intercom/intercom-ios/tree/master/Examples) for Objective-C and Swift, as well as an example built with SwiftUI.
 We also have some sample code for handling Intercom push notifications manually.